amiv-eth/amivtex/README.md

 Tex templates for the AMIV CI

-Two document classes are provided: `amivletter` and `amivbooklet` -- and they are easy to use, ake a look in the examples folder to see all available commands and how to use them.
+Two document classes are provided: `amivletter` and `amivbooklet` -- and they are easy to use, take a look in the examples folder to see all available commands and how to use them.

 ## Installation